 - ‘Training provides the knowledge and skills needed to employ the organisation’s procedures and deal with any bribery related problems or issues that may arise.’

 - ‘General training could be mandatory for new employees […] but it should also be tailored to the specific risks associated with specific posts.’

 - ‘Training ought to achieve its objective of ensuring that those participating in it develop a firm understanding of what the relevant policies and procedures mean in practice for them.’

 Based on the guidelines, our advice is that if you have Anti-Bribery and Corruption training in place, it should do more than tick the boxes by making employees wade through page after page of legalese.
 Will that actually prevent your employees giving or taking bribes?
 We recommend:

 - Focusing on the practical application of the Act.
 What situations should employees be aware of as potentially risky?
 What action should they take if they find themselves in such a situation?

 - Providing an element of role-based tailoring.
-All staff need a basic level of training, but some of your staff, for example those in procurement, will be higher risk where bribery is concerned.
+All staff need a basic level of training, but some of your staff, for example, those in procurement, will be at higher risk where bribery is concerned.

 - Including both corporate and individual perspectives.
 You’ve got to go beyond talking about reputational damage.
 For example, illustrate how that can translate to a decline in business, which in turn can lead to cutbacks in salaries or even in staff.